gohugoio/hugoDocs/content/en/templates/data-templates.md

 ## Data Files in Themes

-Data Files can also be used in [Hugo themes][themes] but note that theme data files follow the same logic as other template files in the [Hugo lookup order][lookup] (i.e., given two files with the same name and relative path, the file in the root project `data` directory will override the file in the `themes/<THEME>/data` directory).
+Data Files can also be used in [Hugo themes][themes] but note that theme data files are merged with the project directory taking precedence (i.e., given two files with the same name and relative path, the data in the file in the root project `data` directory will override the data from the file in the `themes/<THEME>/data` directory *for keys that are duplicated*).

 Therefore, theme authors should take care to not include data files that could be easily overwritten by a user who decides to [customize a theme][customize].
 For theme-specific data items that shouldn't be overridden, it can be wise to prefix the folder structure with a namespace; e.g. `mytheme/data/<THEME>/somekey/...`.
 To check if any such duplicate exists, run hugo with the `-v` flag.